 Taco Bell's Cinnabon Delights (12-pack)

-"All that said, like everything, it is fine to have this once in a while, but maybe pair it with a piece of fruit and lean protein to balance it all out.
-Or, simply order the 2-pack size for a small taste to go along with your more nutrient-rich breakfast."
-Speaking of T Bell, don't miss What Happens To Your Body When You Eat Too Much Taco Bell.
+"All that said, like everything, it is fine to have this once in a while, but maybe pair it with a piece of fruit and lean protein to balance it all out," she adds.
+"Or, simply order the 2-pack size for a small taste to go along with your more nutrient-rich breakfast."

-"This combination option (which seems like a regular size breakfast, nothing extravagant) provides a total of 900 calories—almost half of what most of us would have for an entire day," says registered dietitian Silvia Carli, RD at 1AND1 LIFE.
+"This combination option (which seems like a regular size breakfast, nothing extravagant) provides a total of 900 calories—almost half of what most of us would have for an entire day," says Silvia Carli, RD at 1AND1 LIFE.
 "The nutrition composition of this combination is also alarming because of the poor nutritional value of it.
 It contains 38 grams of fat, and 21 of these are saturated, and 1 gram is trans fats.
 Trans fats are well established to be pro-inflammatory and contributors to the development of heart disease."

-"This combination is also poor in fiber (one gram total) but has a whopping 122 grams of carbohydrates, 95 of which are added sugars, which enter our system very quickly and cause a great spike in blood sugar.
-After consuming this breakfast, our body will still be hungry for nutrients like vitamins and minerals that are not present in this meal."
+"This combination is also poor in fiber (one gram total) but has a whopping 122 grams of carbohydrates, 95 of which are added sugars, which enter our system very quickly and cause a great spike in blood sugar," she adds.
+"After consuming this breakfast, our body will still be hungry for nutrients like vitamins and minerals that are not present in this meal."